Originally published 17 August 2018. Updated 29 May 2020

 How We Put Drones to Use at SBS Group

-As manufacturers and suppliers of steel wall, roof truss and floor joist framing systems for multi-level townhouses and apartment top level structures, the only way to get an accurate footage of these projects is to take to the skies.
+As manufacturers and suppliers of steel wall, roof truss and floor joist framing systems for multi-level townhouses and apartment top level structures, the only way to get accurate footage of these projects is to take to the skies.

 In the past, expensive methods of capturing aerial on site progress pictures involved helicopters or light aircraft.
 Today, we have the solution right in our hands.